Alberta Social Credit Party: Anti-communism

-Manning also fought against the media and education system, believing that they were full of Marxists and sympathetic to the communist cause.
+Manning also fought against the media and public education systems, saying they were full of Marxists and sympathetic to the communist cause.
 Stating that it is "evident, in my view, in the news media, which are very heavily slanted, as a general rule favorably slanted, to socialist philosophy.
 This isn't by chance, it's because communism has been smart enough to see... that there are always a goodly number of men in that field who are sympathetic to the socialistic and even communistic philosophy.
 You even have the same thing, to varying degrees, in the field of education.
 It isn't by chance that you find these agitations of Marxism and so forth in many of our universities.
 It isn't by chance."

 Red Scare

-The Manning administration now re-elected with a resounding majority of seats as a result of the 1944 election, devoted itself to an anti-socialist crusade.
-In 1946, Manning's government began a red scare, censoring communist propaganda films in the hopes of "eliminating communist thought from Alberta-shown movies".
+The Manning administration, re-elected with an overwhelming majority of seats in the 1944 election, devoted itself to an anti-socialist crusade.
+In 1946, Manning's government began a Red Scare, censoring communist propaganda films in the hopes of "eliminating communist thought from Alberta-shown movies".

 Manning's administration also sought to disrupt labour strikes, denouncing them as communist, totalitarian, and anti-Christian.
 Labour unions subsequently defended themselves as non-communist, or simply refused to respond to these charges in the hopes of maintaining good relationships with the government.

-In January 1948 a coal miners' strike broke out.
-With thousands of miners, threatening the provincial Electrical grid, as most electricity was generated from coal.
-With this one strike alone accounting for 30% of all time lost to strikes in Canada in 1948.
-In Alberta, the time lost was even worse.
-With it being responsible for well over 99% of all person-lost days due to strikes for the entire year.
-Manning acted swiftly to avert the crisis.
-Rewriting the province's labour laws in March to allow the government to shut down the strike.
-Greatly weakened by charges of communism, and Manning's Stallworth defiance of union threats caused the unions to attempt to persuade legislators instead of protesting using strikes, or violence.
+In January 1948 a thousands of coalminers both inside and outside Alberta went on strike, threatening the provincial Electrical grid, as most electricity at the time was generated from coal.
+This one strike alone accounted for 30% of all time lost to strikes in Canada in 1948.
+In Alberta, the strike accounted for more than 99% of all person-lost days due to strikes for the entire year.

+Manning acted swiftly to address the crisis.
+His government re-wrote the province's labour laws in March to allow the government to shut down the strike.
+Greatly weakened by charges of communism and Manning's defiance, the unions attempted to persuade legislators, instead of protesting using strikes or violence.
 Manning's steadfast defiance in the face of union threats halted the rise of militant unionism in Alberta, as it did in other areas like Quebec and the rust belt.

-In 1945 the Wetaskiwin MP Norman Jaques "spoke for most of the party establishment when he charged... that communists had infiltrated the CBC 'as they have every other organization.'"
+In 1945 Wetaskiwin MP Norman Jaques "spoke for most of the party establishment when he charged... that communists had infiltrated the CBC 'as they have every other organization.'"
 In 1951, the province's Minister of Municipal Affairs, C.F.
-Gerhart, claimed that there were hundreds of communist spies among Albertan workers.
+Gerhart, claimed hundreds of communist spies were among Alberta workers.